microsoft/xlang/docs/XSPEC04 - Application Binary Interface.md

 ## Abstract

-This design note documents the Application Binary Interface (or ABI) for Xlang.
+This document describes the Application Binary Interface (or ABI) for Xlang.

 Overview
 --------